lakshmi-kannan/kafka-sashafied/contrib/rest/README.md

 Rationale
 ---------
 Kafka High level Producer and Consumer clients are very hard to implement right.
-Rest endpoint gives access to native Scala high level consumer and producer high level clients allowing non-JVM languages to use the features of the high level clients.
+HTTP endpoint uses Scala high level consumer and producer client so non-JVM languages can use the features of the high level api.

 Formats